 Breastfeeding puts a huge energy demand on your body, and while some mothers may have a lot of time to breastfeed, it does not always work flawlessly for everyone.

 Some mothers find themselves desperately in need of a couple of ounces more every day.
 Power pumping is a great option for moms who require a boost to their milk supply.

 When you are a busy woman, trying to balance work with breastfeeding and other duties might very well seem like a hassle.

 According to an International Board Certified Lactation Consultant (IBCLC), power pumping can get you great results in a relatively short period.
-However, there are several essential facts that you need to know before trying it.

 What is power pumping?

 You may have already heard of it but do not know how it works and its efficiency.
 It works brilliantly to improve your milk supply.

 While power pumping is a great option to improve milk production, it should not replace regular nursing.

 To efficiently perform it, set aside one hour with no interruptions, preferably in the morning since this is when most mothers have the highest milk supply.

 Follow your regular nursing or pumping routine for the rest of the day.
 While some moms prefer doing it twice a day, once should be sufficient.
-You are likely going to start seeing results if you do this for two or three consecutive days.

 Does power pumping really work?

 Since it requires a large time commitment on your part, it is quite reasonable to want to be sure of its efficiency and applicability.

 How old your child is: The older your child is, the more your breasts have established your milk supply.
 It, therefore, takes longer to notice any positive or negative changes as a result of pumping.

 That leads to faster milk production.
 Full breasts signify low milk supply.
 You have less chance of success using power pumps if your breasts are not fully emptied during pumping.

 How long you are willing to do your power pumping sessions: If you only power pump for a day and then quit, you might not notice any changes to your milk supply.

 The mother’s body limitations: Some moms have inadequate milk-creating cells in their breasts, which is popularly referred to as insufficient glandular tissue (IGT).

 While it does not guarantee as full a milk supply as in other moms, the only action moms with a low milk supply can take is increasing their power pumping frequency.

 How much milk should I pump?

 You might, however, be stressed about pumping enough baby milk for the next day, particularly if you are providing bottles for a whole day of child care.

 By pumping your breasts for an hour, you can successfully establish a stronger milk supply to take care of the next day’s demand.

 After pumping, make sure you put the milk in the freezer to begin a freezer stash that can offer you that essential breather when your body does not seem to respond to the power pump.

 Which type of Power Pump is the best?

 Double pumping, according to experts, increases your prolactin levels significantly, which is essential for mothers looking to improve or maintain their milk supply as compared to a single pump.

 Increasing milk supply is possible using a single breast pump, however, you have to eliminate the rest period to be able to switch between the two breasts.

 How long does it take to improve milk supply?

 However, on average, most moms have to power pump once or twice a day for a period of four to seven days to start noticing any significant changes.

 This method might not be the most efficient in this case.
 It is best to talk to a lactation expert to know the possible alternatives to improve your milk supply.

 Looking at a picture of your child while you pump or smelling their blanket can help you produce more ounces of milk.

 Before attaching the pump to your breasts, try hand expressing some milk for a while to help you relax.

 Is it necessary to power pump at night?

 If your child is surprisingly sleeping through the night and you are unsure of whether to pump at night or wake them to avoid a drop in your milk supply, it may be hectic to make up your mind leading to stress.

 It is therefore recommended that you pump at least every three hours and at most three until the preferred supply level is achieved.

 The routine could be: change the baby, attempt to breastfeed him, bottle feed him, then power pump while his daddy burps him.

 If you have more than one infant, you should aim to produce 27-32 ounces of milk in 14 days postpartum.

 Most lactation consultants and experienced moms recommend power pumping once between 1 am and 4 am, as breast milk supply tends to be high at this time.

 As your child grows older, you can space out your pumping sessions further and drop some, including the hectic ones in the middle of the night.

 Night nursing is excellent for your infant’s milk supply, but you do not have to get out of your bed if they are sleeping peacefully through the night.

 Your baby will most likely need to feed a lot after a long night’s sleep.
 However, pumping essentially tells your body that more milk is required.

 Hand express a few drops of milk or simply pump off a little for some relief if you feel uncomfortable to get up and power pump in the middle of the night.